 The goal of RCC is to reduce or eliminate the main sources of channel change delay.
-With RCC, the resulting channel-change delay should be similar to or better than the delay observed in a typical digital broadcast.
+With RCC, the resulting channel change delay should be similar to or better than the delay observed in a typical digital broadcast.

-For RCC, VQE Server caches multicast IPTV packets corresponding to each channel (Figure 1-4).
+For RCC, the VQE-S caches multicast IPTV packets corresponding to each channel (see Figure 1-4).
 Each cache holds a few GOPs of video data as well as PAT, PMT, ECM, PCR, and sequence information.

-When the subscriber requests a channel change, VQE Client on the set-top box requests the IPTV packets for the new channel from its target VQE Server, using a specific RTCP message.
+When the subscriber requests a channel change, the VQE-C on the STB requests the IPTV packets for the new channel from its target the VQE-S, using a specific RTCP message.
 After it has sent the RTCP message, the VQE Client issues an IGMP join for the new channel at an optimum point in time.

-Figure 1-4 VQE Server Caches Multicast IPTV Packets for Rapid Channel Change
+Figure 1-4 VQE Server Caches Multicast IPTV Packets for RCC

-Upon receipt of the request, the VQE Server locates the appropriate channel cache, identifies the location of the IPTV packet carrying the beginning of a recent I-frame, and transmits a short unicast burst of packets starting with the I-frame to the requesting VQE Client.
+Upon receipt of the request, the VQE-S locates the appropriate channel cache, identifies the location of the IPTV packet carrying the beginning of a recent I-frame, and sends a short unicast burst of packets starting with the I-frame to the requesting VQE Client.

-Prior to sending the unicast burst, the VQE Server originates an RTCP message to the requesting VQE Client "priming" it with video parameters such as PAT, PMT, and ECM.
+Before sending the unicast burst, the VQE-S originates an RTCP message to the requesting VQE Client priming it with video parameters such as PAT, PMT, and ECM.

-Because the incoming burst from the VQE Server contains an I-frame, the set-top box decoder can immediately start processing the MPEG information.
+Because the incoming burst from the VQE-S contains an I-frame, the STB decoder can immediately start processing the MPEG information.
 This greatly reduces the time a subscriber waits before the image is rendered on the TV screen.
 Other VQE optimizations for RCC, such as Fast Decoder Buffer Fill, shorten channel change time by reducing MPEG decoder buffer delay.

-After a short period of time, multicast packets for the new channel start to arrive at the set-top box.
-The VQE Client monitors RTP sequence numbers from both unicast and multicast streams.
-It is likely that VQE Client will see a few packets with duplicate RTP sequence numbers before the unicast stream ends.
-During this period, the VQE Client will only forward one copy of the RTP packet to the MPEG demultiplexing stage.
+After a short period of time, multicast packets for the new channel start to arrive at the STB.
+The VQE-C monitors RTP sequence numbers from both unicast and multicast streams.
+It is likely that the VQE-C sees a few packets with duplicate RTP sequence numbers before the unicast stream ends.
+During this period, the VQE-C only forwards one copy of the RTP packet to the MPEG demultiplexing stage.

-The VQE Client is responsible for managing the seamless transition between unicast and multicast IPTV packets.
-The RCC unicast burst continues for up to the full duration of the IGMP join or until it is explicitly stopped by a message sent from the VQE Client to the VQE Server.
+The VQE-C is responsible for managing the seamless transition between unicast and multicast IPTV packets.
+The RCC unicast burst continues for up to the full duration of the IGMP join or until it is explicitly stopped by a message sent from the VQE-C to the VQE-S.